This post contains easy ways to paint outdoor furniture. It includes great tips on refinishing wood, metal and resin outdoor furniture.

 I mixed a solution of 1:1 water to bleach and sprayed the chair down.
 After it sat for five minutes, I wiped it with a damp rag.

-What type of paint do you use on metal outdoor furniture?
+What type of paint do you use to restore metal outdoor furniture?

-If your furniture has rusted or is prone to rusting, I suggest spray painting it with a rusty metal primer.
+If your furniture has rusted or is prone to rusting, I suggest spray painting it with a rusty metal primer spray paint.

 If you don’t need to use a rust inhibitor, this is another great primer.